-Russell Street - After School Clubs
+After School Clubs

-As well as wrap around care Premier also offer a range of after school clubs for Key Stage 1 children over the year.

-These run from 3pm until 4pm and can be booked using Weduc.
+As well as wrap around care we also offer a range of after school clubs for Key Stage 1 children over the year these may include: dodge ball, football and art.
+These run from 3pm until 4pm.